gsalkin/MultiBeast/README.md

         npm run staging

-When dpeloyed to a server, it should run
+When deployed to a server, it should run

         npm run production

 The app is optimized for Heroku. `package.json` contains a `heroku-postbuild` command which will properly bundle the `build` folder used in production.

+#### Deployment
+Be sure to set your `ENVIRONMENT` to production.
+A sample `.env` is provided.

 Server Architecture
 ---